mlherd/donttouchyourface/README.md

         - ```nvcc --version```

   - **2.B: Share information about our custom dataset with YOLO**
-    - We need to tell YOLO how many number of classes and class names, where to find our custom datasets and where to save models.
+    - We need to tell YOLO how many numbers of classes and class names, where to find our custom datasets and where to save models.
 To do that, you need to create a configuration file.
-You can use ```custom.data``` file as an example, but you have to change the paths unlees your use name is melih and your data set is located in Desktop :).
+You can use ```custom.data``` file as an example, but you have to change the paths unless your user name is melih and your data set is located in Desktop :).
 You need to have the following lines in this file.

     ```
     - classes= 2